 Offering multiple communication channels, such as SMS texting, live chat, business messaging, and apps like WhatsApp and Slack, can help you engage with customers how and when they want.
 Omnichannel might sound buzzwordy, but building a diverse communications system focused on customer needs and preferences will set you apart and keep your customers coming back for more.

 Give Customers Self-Service Access to Information

-Customers should also be able to self-serve and access important information without having to resort to emails or phone calls bounced between several people to get an answer.
+Customers should also be able to self-serve and access important information without resorting to emails or phone calls bouncing between several people to get an answer.
 Implementing a portal and mobile app through Salesforce and embedding the right data can empower busy contractors and distributors to find answers, get updates, and make requests.
-An effective portal speeds up their productivity and satisfaction while reducing your support workload.
+An effective portal increases their productivity and satisfaction while reducing your support workload.

 Theme 2: Build CSat and Engagement